Teachers work together to identify common challenges, analyse relevant data, and test out instructional approaches

 Teacher, Josie Woon talks about the potential of Enabling e-Learning community groups to impact on teacher practice.

-Online e-learning tools, technologies that support and enhance practice include:
+Online e-learning tools, and technologies that support and enhance practice include:

-Using Google Docs and Google Drive to create, document, and share planning and reflections related to the inquiries provides teachers, leaders, mentors, and coaches with easy access to information.
+Using digital technologies to create, document, and share planning and reflections related to the inquiries provides teachers, leaders, mentors, and coaches with easy access to information.
 They can record comments and provide feedback.

 Teachers can create professional blogs or e-portfolios where they post evidence and reflections of their progress towards their inquiry goal along with links to collaborative planning, documentation, and review. e-Portfolios allow teachers to share artefacts, document critical reflection and provide professional learning through “collective learning and knowledge sharing” (Boulton, 2014, p.
 375 in Rate, 2015).
 When they are viewed as developmental (rather than for presentation or assessment purposes), and used to initiate professional dialogue, they can support a collaborative inquiry approach to professional learning.
 “It is here that the interface between portfolios and reflective inquiry occurs... where small heterogeneous groups agree to use a process of critical questions to extract greater meaning from narratives of practice” (Stewart, 2008 p.
 6 in Rate, 2015).